Enjoy a Keto Poke Cake in the form of a flag. It makes the perfect keto dessert to bring to a 4th of July or Memorial Day BBQ.

-Wondering what a poke cake even is?
-Well, a poke is simply a cake that has been poked with holes and then you fill those holes with Jello, pudding, or pureed fruit.
+Well, poke cakes used to be all the rage in the 1970s.
+A poke is simply a cake that has been poked with holes and then you fill those holes with Jello, pudding, or pureed fruit.

 You can also use our recipe for Keto Cream Cheese Coconut Flour Pound Cake if you prefer a nut-free option.
-In which case you simply bake your cake in a 10×10 inch baking pan because this recipe makes a bit of a smaller cake.
+In which case you simply bake your cake in a 10×10 inch baking pan because this recipe makes a smaller cake.

 Keto Poke Cake

-As enticing as a poke cake is, if my family was going to enjoy a poke cake, it would have to be a low carb poke cake.
-And what better time to share this recipe than for the 4th of July?
+As enticing as a poke cake is, if my family was going to enjoy a poke cake, it would have to be a keto jello poke cake.
+And what better time to share this recipe than for during a Holiday?

-Summer should be the perfect time to relax and enjoy each other’s company, but our fast-paced schedules can sometimes hinder what should come naturally.
-Thankfully, we get to push the pause button in the middle of the summer to celebrate our nations birthday.
+The warmer holidays should be the perfect time to relax and enjoy each other’s company, but our fast-paced schedules can sometimes hinder what should come naturally.

-The 4th of July brings a much-needed break and an opportunity to recharge our batteries with family and friends.
-Nothing brings people together like sharing a meal, which is why I am sharing this low carb poke cake with you.
+Memorial Day and the 4th of July brings a much-needed break and an opportunity to recharge our batteries with family and friends.
+Nothing brings people together like sharing a meal, which is why I am sharing this keto flag poke cake with you.
+It’s sure to brighten the day.

 Beautiful things happen when we slow down enough to engage in meaningful conversations around food.
-So many of my greatest memories can be traced back to the holiday table.
+So many of my greatest memories can be traced back to the holidays.

 While holidays can be filled with fun opportunities, they can spell disaster if you are trying to lose weight or simply eat healthy.
 Thankfully, on a low carb diet, it’s easier to stay on course by simply doing a little planning ahead of time.